Brown Environmental Leadership Lab (BELL): Rhode Island

 Late Departure

-Since Brown University's campus is populated with many programs across the summer months, you should plan to leave campus after the BELL Closing Reception and check out of your residence hall no later than Friday at 1 p.m.
-If your class schedule or long-distance travel plans necessitate staying over Friday night, you may request approval to remain until Saturday at 9 a.m during your floor meeting on Thursday evening before your last class.
+Since Brown University's campus is populated with many programs across the summer months, you should plan to leave campus after the BELL Closing Reception and check out of your residence hall no later than Thursday, July 3 at 1 p.m.
+If your class schedule or long-distance travel plans necessitate staying over Friday night, you may request approval to remain until Friday, July 4 at 9 a.m. on the final Wednesday of the program.
+Extensions beyond this time cannot be accommodated.
 Students should not plan to depart campus during curfew hours (10 p.m. to 6 a.m.).
-If you need to remain on campus until Saturday morning, please notify BELL Staff on or before the last Thursday of your course or program.
-Extensions beyond this time cannot be accommodated.